stefanoborini/book-modelviewcontroller/source/mvc_variations.rst

 **Addressed Need: Use a Model without notification features.**

-Traditional MVC uses the so-called Active Model : when the Model changes in response to an action, it directly notifies its listeners of the change.
+Traditional MVC uses the so-called **Active Model**: when the Model changes in response to an action, it notifies its listeners of the occurred change.
 This approach is excellent to deal with multiple listeners, multiple Controllers, and the need to notify about Model changes coming from external sources.

-The Active Model strategy has a counterpart in the Passive Model.
-A Passive Model does not inform the View of changes.
-Instead, the synchronization is orchestrated by the Controller (see Figure 6).
-Typically, the Controller performs some changes on the Model, and then informs the View to update itself.
+The Active Model strategy has a counterpart in the **Passive Model**.
+A Passive Model does not perform notification.
+Instead, this task is orchestrated by the
+Controller:

+   #.
+The Controller modifies the Model.
+   #.
+The Controller informs the View to update itself.
+   #.
 The View now inquires the Model contents as in the Active case.

+[picture]

+A mild advantage of this approach is that any object can be used as a Model, even when it does not provide notification functionality.
+In practice, adding this property is trivial.

-This approach has obvious shortcomings: it doesn't work if the Model can change through multiple  sources (for example, other Controllers connected to the same Model, or if the Model is a frontend to a database and another client modifies the data), nor it can handle updating of multiple listeners.
-As an apparent advantage, it allows to use any object as a Model without adding notification functionality on top of it, but in practice a Passive Model can always be converted into an Active one either through inheritance or by using a wrapper class satisfying the Passive Model's original interface.
+On the other hand, the major shortcoming is that it doesn't work if the Model can change through multiple sources (for example, other Controllers connected to the same Model, or if the Model is a frontend to a database and another client modifies the data), nor it can handle updating of multiple listeners.

+Despite its apparent lack of potential, a Passive implementation has its area of excellence in Web-based MVC, where the fundamental nature of the HTTP protocol prevents the Model to push notifications to the View: on the web, the View is delivered to the client side for rendering in the browser, and the Model stays on the server side.
+When the User performs an action, the Controller will issue a change request to the Model, followed by a request to the View to refresh itself.
+The View will now issue a get request to the server to synchronize with the new Model contents.

+A Passive Model can always be converted into an Active one either through inheritance or by using a wrapper class satisfying the Passive Model's original interface.
 This wrapper will receive change requests from Controllers, delegate the change requests to the Passive Model, and finally notify the listeners.
 This solution is also viable for an already developed business object that knows nothing about MVC and must be made part of it.
-Despite its apparent lack of potential, a Passive implementation has its area of excellence in Web-based MVC, where the fundamental nature of the HTTP protocol prevents the Model to push notifications to the View (the web browser).
-In a web GUI, View and Controller are on the Client side (browser) and the Model on the server side (web server).
-When the User performs an action, the Controller will issue a change request to the web server, followed by a request to the View to refresh itself.
-The View will now issue a get request to the server to synchronize with the new Model contents.
-An alternative mode to synchronize the View with the model is the following:

-   - The Controller modifies the Model.
-   - The controller informs the View to update itself
-   - the view communicates with the model for the new database

 Notification looping prevention
 -------------------------------